 The exact treatment depends on the cause.
 The takeaway at home is simpler: if breathing looks abnormal, it is safer to treat it as urgent than to wait for extra proof.

-- Keep indoor temperatures safe during heat waves and provide cooler resting spots.
+- Keep indoor temperatures safe during hot weather and provide cooler resting spots.

 - Reduce obesity, because extra weight can make breathing harder.

-- Know your cat’s baseline: when you know what normal resting breathing looks like, changes are easier to catch.
+- Know your cat’s baseline so changes are easier to spot.

-- Follow up with your vet if episodes repeat, especially if asthma or heart disease might be involved.
+- Follow up with your vet if episodes repeat.

 10) FAQ